hfactor/hfactor.github.io/_notes/100 Public/Hidden/Design Sprints.md

 ---
 title: Design Sprints
-feed: hide
-date: 2021-02-05
+tag: Design
 ---

-- Design Sprint is a process for solving and validating ideas.
+Design Sprint is a process for solving and validating ideas.
 Prototyping and testing are critical here.
 Without those, it will be just a brainstorming.

 - [[Design Sprint Phases]]
 - [[Design sprints aren’t just for designers.]]